 Since Pennsylvania’s work injuries are governed by the Workers Compensation Act, then income derived from workers compensation is exempt at the federal level.

 Same goes for Pennsylvania state taxes.
-Again, you can dive into more details by clicking the link here for detailed income from the PA Department of Revenue.
+Again, you can dive into more details by reading about detailed income from the PA Department of Revenue.

 Workers Compensation: Workers compensation is never taxable for Pennsylvania personal income tax purposes.